Deltares-research/FAIR-data-example-project/README.md

 # Demo project FAIR-data
 This is a dummy project to demonstrate the Deltares [FAIR-data Cookbook](https://publicwiki.deltares.nl/display/FAIR/Checklist+Reproducible+Numerical+Modelling).
-Note that it is a dummy project.
-So no realistic calculations are performed.
-More information about the FAIR cookbook is available at the Deltares wiki.
+Note that it is a dummy project, so no realistic calculations are performed.
+[More information about the FAIR cookbook is available at the Deltares wiki](https://publicwiki.deltares.nl/display/FAIR/Checklist+Reproducible+Numerical+Modelling).
 This dummy project is meant to get a basic understanding and working knowledge of version control for scripts and data, workflow management and sensible folder structure.
 For this we use GIT, DVC, Snakemake and Cookiecutter.
 More information and instructions can be found in [Deltares documentation](https://deltares.github.io/iMOD-Documentation\practical_git_dvc.html) and other online sources, but for the practical example the instructions below will suffice.

 ## Version control and retrieving the repository